Puaiohi: Diet and behavior

 Outside the breeding season, most (82%) of the diet is fruit and berries, the remainder being insects and other invertebrates.
 Important food sources include fruits of the native ʻolapa (Cheirodendron trigynum), lapalapa (C. platyphyllum), ʻōhiʻa ha (Syzygium sandwicensis) and kanawao (Broussaisia arguta).
 In the breeding season, over fifty percent of the diet shifts to invertebrates.
 The song is varied, consisting of a simple trill to a complex wheezing, and high-pitched squeal described as a squeaking rather resembling a metal wheel needing lubrication.
 Males sing throughout the year, but do so with increasing frequency as the breeding season approaches, peaking from April to May.
 Nesting has been recorded from as early as March to as late as mid-September.
 Nests are built in cavities or ledges of cliff faces, concealed by mosses and ferns, but tree cavities are also used.
 Females are the sole nest builders, and nest building can take up to seven days.
 Females also incubate the eggs and broods and feeds the nestlings.
 Eggs (usually two per clutch) are grayish-green to greenish-blue with irregular reddish-brown splotches.
 Eggs hatch after 13–15 days.
 After fledging, the male becomes the primary food provider to the young, while the female attempts a second brood.
-Females will also attempt to renest if the first attempt fails.
+Females will also attempt to re-nest if the first attempt fails.